Complete Guide To Disney Dining Plans at Disney World

 Disney World Restaurant & Food Types

 We’re going to start our deep dive into Disney Dining plans with some concepts you need to know.
 Some of these are intuitive, but all of them require at least a quick discussion because Disney uses some terms in technical ways in their dining plan rules.
-Once we’ve got these ideas down, we’ll move onto the specifics of the two plans and then a discussion of whether they’re worth it.
-Here are the things we’re going to cover:
+Once we’ve got these ideas down, we’ll move onto the specifics of the two plans and then a discussion of whether dining plans are worth it.

 • Disney World Package